jesskelsall/jessrising.com/content/blog/2023-01-17-adventure-week-2.md

 # Adventure Week 2: Ribblehead Viaduct and Whernside

-- Tags: Adventures 2023, Train
+- Tags: Adventures 2023, Rail

 My first hike of the year takes me to the Yorkshire Dales for an explore of Ribblehead Viaduct and Whernside overlooking it, wrapped in unexpected overnight snow.